nwolverson/atom-ide-purescript/README.md

 ## Go to definitions

-The command _Ide PureScript: Goto Definition_ is available (default binding `ctrl-o g`).
-This is available with psc-ide version
+Hyperclick goto-definition functionality is supported.
+This is available with `purs` version 0.9.2 and above, and like tooltips/autocomplete works on identifiers bound at the top level.
-0.9.2 and above, and like tooltips/autocomplete works on identifiers bound at the top level.
-Placing the cursor on the identifier and executing the command should open the appropriate file at the correct place.
-In case source positions are not up to date (they may not be updated on rebuild, try rebuilding or restarting psc-ide server).
+This is available as command/ctrl+click or cmd+alt/opt+enter by default, see atom-ide-ui config.

-If the package [hyperclick](https://atom.io/packages/hyperclick) is installed, goto definition will be availble on alt/cmd-click also.
+In case source positions are not up to date, they may not be updated on rebuild, try rebuilding or restarting psc-ide server.

 ## Pursuit lookup